🦍 Gorilla: Large Language Model Connected with Massive APIs

 • Identify and rectify errors over multiple exchanges, making the system more robust and adaptive to ambiguity.

-Existing Tooling Calling Dataset
+Existing Tool Calling Dataset

 Table Example